ssbc/handbook.scuttlebutt.nz/faq/applications/patchwork-markup.md

 	arbitrary case-insensitive reference text]: https://www.mozilla.org
 	[1]: http://slashdot.org
 	[link text itself]: http://www.reddit.com

+	Quotes
+	> Quotes are done as blockquotes.
+	This line is part of the same quote because there is nothing to break them up

+	This line has an empty line above it so will appear as unquoted

+	> And then this one will be a new block quote

 The above yields:

 Emphasis, aka italics, with *asterisks* or _underscores_.